falent/Alexa_universal_skill_template/README.md

 ![Local Docker installation or virtual box](buttons.png)

 This README describes the local installation of Docker (**1**).
+With docker you'll need some extra time for setting up your environment (detailed tutorial).

-If you don't want to install Docker yourself, then skip this tutorial and [follow the instructions of the second tutorial and use the existing VM](https://github.com/falent/Alexa_universal_skill_template_VM).
+If you don't want to install Docker yourself, then skip this tutorial and [follow the instructions of the other tutorial and use the existing VM](https://github.com/falent/Alexa_universal_skill_template_VM).
+If you use my VM, everything will be preinstalled and you don't have to do any extra work.
+My VM contains bash scripts so that the Alexa skill template can be updated any time.
+Though, the download of the VM might take some time (4.5 GB).